 Detects groups that do not contain any users.
 This rule helps you keep your data repositories clean so they are easier to manage.
 Removing empty groups means your users are less likely to grant permissions to the wrong users.

 Detects files and folders accessible by people outside your organization.
-In the case of Egnyte Connect, this rule flags files and folders shared with Standard Users.
+In the case of Egnyte Collaborate, this rule flags files and folders shared with Standard Users.